dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 - The chart matches a Custom Workflow after a save.
 - The chart contains a closed audit and is saved after review.

-If a chart appears to leave the worklist unexpectedly, review the chart's workflow history, routing
+If a chart appears to leave the worklist unexpectedly, review the chart's workflow history, routing history, and audit trail to determine the cause.

 ### Understanding When a Patient Chart Leaves a "You" Worklist